Performance Anxiety – you have a gift and can live well giving it

 Your performance anxiety, whether it is a professional actor, or a high-class amateur singer or a businesswoman giving a work presentation or a man desperate to perform in bed – is such a big deal because your very existence and purpose are under threat.

 We choose not to rely on our own evaluation.
 Instead, we put ourselves at the mercy of the watchers and we “know” that they will be merciless.

 Treating the consequences of performance anxiety

-De-traumatising using Rewind will be a part of most relief as experiences of stage fright or possibly humiliation at school (such as standing up in front of the class) is normally an element of what is required.
-But more is normally needed and there are circumstances where the anxiety around a performance situation (such as speaking at a committee at work) can arise, almost as a phobic reaction to general stress.
+De-traumatising using Rewind will be a part of most relief.
+This is because experiences of stage fright or possibly humiliation at school (such as standing up in front of the class) is normally an element of what is required.
+But more is normally needed’ So, there are circumstances where the anxiety around a performance situation (such as speaking at a committee at work) can arise, almost as a phobic reaction to general stress.

 Building a better relationship with anxiety should normally be handled indirectly.
 This is because the performance anxiety response is primarily self-consciousness which is healthy in its place but is careening out of hand.
-What normally helps is to gently put the self-consciousness to one side in trance – in order to open up possibilities in that moment of performance – so that it is enjoyed for its own sake.
+What normally helps is to gently put the self-consciousness to one side in trance.
+This will open up possibilities in that moment of performance – so that it is enjoyed for its own sake.

 Reframing, relaxation and visualisations tools such as 7/11 breathing are normally useful for performance anxiety.
 Rehearsal work under trance is always important and often critical simply because the occasion of the performance will be vividly imagined.

 Action to get needs met for performance anxiety is normally less important than for other anxieties.
 My experience has been that most performance anxiety clients who see me have the bulk of their life working well.
 And that it is the circumstances of the anxiety – around say singing in public that is a very particular and even localised threat to their self of self-confidence.